-To start using Google Voice, you need a Google account.
+To start using Google Voice, you need to sign up for a Google account.
 After logging in, open voice.google.com in your web browser.
-You will be asked whether you want to use Google Voice for personal or business use.
-Below we provided separate steps to set up Google Voice for both options:
+You’ll be prompted to choose between using Google Voice for personal or business purposes.
+Below, we provided separate steps to set up Google Voice for both options:

-Google Voice only allows calls between U.S. and Canada-based Google Voice phone numbers.
-It is also available in most countries within mainland Europe, including France, Germany, Italy, Spain, U.K., Belgium, Denmark, Ireland, Portugal, Netherlands, Sweden, and Switzerland.
-However, Google doesn’t allow countries outside the U.S. to make calls over Google Voice.
+Google Voice only allows calls between US or Canada-based Google Voice phone numbers.
+It is also available in selected countries within Europe, including France, Germany, Italy, Spain, the U.K., Belgium, Denmark, Ireland, Portugal, Netherlands, Sweden, and Switzerland.
+However, Google doesn’t allow countries outside the US to make calls over Google Voice.

 Make calls to domestic and international locations using your Google Voice number.
 Here are two ways to initiate a Google Voice call from your desktop or mobile device: